Deep Reinforcement Learning integration

 model.learn()

 method is called.
-The parameterstimesteps
+Important parameters such astotal_timesteps

 , andlog_interval